 PROVENANCE of the PRISONER PHOTOGRAPHS

-Many of these convict cartes held at the National Library of Australia are copies of the same images held at the Queen Victoria Museum and Art Gallery, the Tasmanian Museum and Art Gallery, and the Archives Office of Tasmania.
+Many of these convict cartes held at the National Library of Australia were donated by Dr Neil Gunson as estrays from a defunct Government Department more than 40 years ago.
+They may have been Nevin’s duplicates but copies of the same images are held at the Queen Victoria Museum and Art Gallery, the Tasmanian Museum and Art Gallery, and the Archives Office of Tasmania.
 This simple fact underscores the extensive copying which has taken place since the mid 20th century, principally from the QVMAG collection: 1958, 1977, 1982, 1985, 1987 and most recently for a digital database.
-Although the Nevin brothers photographed more than 3000 prisoners, the bulk has been lost, destroyed or sold at private auction.
-The remaining 300 or so were selected or salvaged by John Watt Beattie ca. 1916 to sell to tourists; he selected only those prisoners whose sentences were severe enough to warrant a criminal sitting in the Supreme Court: the offender’s apparent notoriety was the selling point.
+Although the Nevin brothers photographed more than 2000 prisoners, the bulk has been lost, destroyed or sold at private auction.
+The remaining 300 or so were selected or salvaged by John Watt Beattie ca. 1916 to display in his convictaria museum for tourists; he selected only those prisoners whose sentences were severe enough to warrant a criminal sitting in the Supreme Court: the offender’s apparent notoriety was the selling point.
 In this respect, they are not a random selection, nor a series.
 But they were not salvaged because they were an archive held at Port Arthur; they were never held at Port Arthur, nor taken there.
 Nevin photographed the prisoner once as a single capture in Hobart, produced prints from his original glass negatives at his city studio and later at studios in the Gaol and MPO, and made at least four duplicates from his glass negative for circulation to other prisons and police in regional Tasmania, in addition to the copies needed to paste onto warrants, prisoner records sheets, and the central register held at the Hobart Town Hall.

 The archivist who wrote “Taken at Port Arthur 1874” on the versos of many of these photographs used a generalised synoptic copy of the original historic copy of the police gazette records, omitting the date of any trial, the place of any trial, and the length of sentence, recording only the name of the prisoner, and the ship on which he arrived in Tasmania (aka Van Diemen’s Land if prior to 1853-4).
-As all these Supreme Court men were second and repeat offenders, with many trials and discharges to their credit, the archivist recorded on the versos only the prisoner’s salient and salacious details.
+As all these Supreme Court men were second and repeat offenders, with many trials and discharges to their credit, the archivist recorded on the versos old information to heighten their appeal as convict historical interest.

-For this reason, the inscriptions on the versos “1874” and “Taken at Port Arthur” are two errors based on assumptions by State archivists, librarians, museum curators, catalogue technicians and general copyists in the 20th century.
+For this reason, the inscriptions on the versos “1874″ and “Taken at Port Arthur” are two errors based on assumptions by State archivists, librarians, museum curators, catalogue technicians and general copyists in the 20th century.
+They are fake claims made in the name of tourism.
 The principal copyists were John Watt Beattie and Edward Searle ca. 1915, who removed the photographs from the original records – whether from the criminal’s record sheet held at the Sheriff’s Office at the Hobart Gaol (ca. 1895), or from another of Nevin’s several duplicates made from his one capture on glass, held at the central Habitual Criminals’ Register devised at the Hobart Town Hall Municipal Police Office.

 John Watt Beattie printed from Nevin’s glass negatives, made lantern slides for his lectures on Tasmanian history and sold Thomas J. Nevin’s vignetted cartes as tourist tokens, whether as Nevin’s originals or as copies of the same made by Beattie himself, in his “Port Arthur Museum”, located in Hobart.
 When Beattie died in 1930, the Launceston Council acquired these photographs from his estate, donating them to the Queen Victoria Museum and Art Gallery, Launceston where most of the extant cartes are now located.
 Some were acquired by the private collector David Scott Mitchell, who donated his collection to the State Library of NSW in 1907, now held in the Mitchell Library, Sydney.
-Since none of the eleven photographs by Nevin of prisoners held at the Mitchell has any wording relating to Port Arthur or the date 1874 on the versos, and since they were acquired in NSW BEFORE 1907, it is an absolute fact that the “Taken at Port Arthur 1874” inscription was the work of an archivist in Tasmania AFTER 1907, i.e. Beattie et al.
+Since none of the thirteen (and more) photographs by Nevin of prisoners held at the Mitchell has any wording relating to Port Arthur or the date 1874 on the versos, and since they were acquired in NSW BEFORE 1907, it is an absolute fact that the “Taken at Port Arthur 1874” inscription was the work of an archivist in Tasmania AFTER 1907, and probably for inclusion in convictaria material which accompanied the intercolonial exhibition on the fake convict ship Success in Sydney etc.

 THE FIRST SUPREME COURT TRIALS PHOTOGRAPHS